facebookexperimental/MIRAI/documentation/InstallationGuide.md

 ## Installing MIRAI into cargo

-The best way to install MIRAI is to clone the MIRAI repository:
+The best way to install MIRAI into cargo is to clone the MIRAI repository:

 ```
 git clone https://github.com/facebookexperimental/MIRAI.git